BioHackAcademy/SyllabusDeprecated/bha6/class/8/bioinformatics.md

 ## Excercise 2: From DNA to Protein!

 ### Goal:
-Learn about reading frames, from DNA to Protein!
+Learn about open reading frames, from DNA to Protein!

 0. Copy the sample DNA sequence from [https://www.ncbi.nlm.nih.gov/Class/NAWBIS/Modules/InfoHubs/infohubs3.html](https://www.ncbi.nlm.nih.gov/Class/NAWBIS/Modules/InfoHubs/infohubs3.html)
 1. Go to Blast: what is the gene name associated?
 2. Google: what is the clinical relevance of this gene (i.e. in health care) ?
-3. What is the amino acid sequence in humans?
-Copy and save it somehwere
+3. Do a blastx, find the amino acid sequence, and download it in the FASTA format.
 4. Download the FASTA format of the gene.
 5. Every nucleotide sequence can be read in 6 reading frames: every 3 nucleotides can be translated in 1 amino acid, and DNA can be read 5' --> 3' or 3' --> 5'.
 Parts that start with **Met** and and with **Stop** are translated into amino acids.
 We want to find out: What is the reading frame for this protein?
 To find out, go to Expasy: [https://web.expasy.org/translate/](https://web.expasy.org/translate/)
+6. Type in the DNA sequence from the FASTA file
+7. Take notice: "Open reading frames are highlighted in red.
+Please select one of the following frames - in the next page, you will be able to select your initiator and retrieve your amino acid sequence:" The protein code you saved earlier is one of the ORFs.
-6. Type in the DNA sequence from the FASTA file, and find out: what is the reading frame for this protein?
+8. and find out: what is the reading frame for this protein?
+9. Take note in the Translate tool: "Open reading frames are highlighted in red.
+Please select one of the "Methionine" or one of the highlighted residues following a Stop codon (or the beginning of the sequence)."

 ## Excercise 3: Learn about genes!